The Postman (1997) poster

 One does balk somewhat in that for all its belief in idealism and the idea of America, The Postman is essentially about a confidence trickster as hero and how he pulls a scam on the entire American people – indeed, The Postman is not too different a film from Steven Spielberg’s Catch Me If You Can (2002), which found an admiration for the audacity of its hero’s confidence scams.
 At the same time as the film’s peculiar and patriotic messages turn one off, one cannot deny that it is a stirringly told story.
 The Postman is well overdue recognition, rather than consigned to the scrap heap of ridicule.

 Screenwriter Brian Helgeland has written other high-profile works like Assassins (1995), L.A.
 Confidential (1997), Mystic River (2003), Man on Fire (2004), The Taking of Pelham 1 2 3 (2009) and Robin Hood (2010).
 Helgeland’s genre scripts include A Nightmare on Elm Street Part IV: The Dream Master (1988), 976-Evil (1988), Highway to Hell (1991), Conspiracy Theory (1997), Clint Eastwood’s Blood Work (2002) and Cirque du Freak: The Vampire’s Assistant (2009).
 Helgeland has also directed Payback (1999), A Knight’s Tale (2001), the fascinating Catholic horror film The Sin Eater/The Order (2003), the true-life 42 (2013) about the first Black baseball player, and Legend (2015) about the Kray Twins.
-Co-writer Eric Roth was most famous at the time as the screenwriter of Forrest Gump (1994) and went onto other high-profile scripts such as The Horse Whisperer (1998), The Insider (1999), Ali (2001), Munich (2005), The Good Shepherd (2006), The Curious Case of Benjamin Button (2008), Extremely Loud and Incredibly Close (2011), A Star is Born (2018) and Dune: Part One (2021).
+Co-writer Eric Roth was most famous at the time as the screenwriter of Forrest Gump (1994) and went onto other high-profile scripts such as The Horse Whisperer (1998), The Insider (1999), Ali (2001), Munich (2005), The Good Shepherd (2006), The Curious Case of Benjamin Button (2008), Extremely Loud and Incredibly Close (2011), A Star is Born (2018), Dune: Part One (2021) and Killers of the Flower Moon (2023).

 (Winner in this site’s Top 10 Films of 1997 list.
 Winner for Best Adapted Screenplay, Nominee for Best Director (Kevin Costner) and Best Supporting Actor (Will Patton) at this site’s Best of 1997 Awards).